theshivrajpatil/California-House-Pricing-Project/README.md

 First, we’ll check if this is a supervised or unsupervised learning task.
 Since we have historical data with house prices (our target), and we want to predict the price of a house based on input features, this is a supervised learning problem.

 Next, we observe that the model is predicting one continuous label — the price of a house — based on several input features.
 This makes it a univariate regression problem.
+# Creating Datasets.
+Creating tranning and test dataset. we train our model on train dataset and checks the accuracy with test dataset.